SergeiVKalinin/MSE_Fall_2026/README.md

 Learning Environment:
 The class will be delivered as in-person lectures and recorded by Zoom.
 The Jupyter notebooks, code libraries, and videos will be provided.
 Weekly programming exercises will be assigned via Google Colabs (please submit to sergei2vk@gmail.com ) and those students wishing to interact with the instructor in person should attend office hours (please set by e-mail sergei2@utk.edu ).

-Use of ChatGPT and code assistants:
+Use of ChatGPT, agents, and code assistants:
 Strongly encouraged both for programming and written assignments.
 However, the students have to be aware of the limitations of the generative models.

 Canvas: